CFAES Give Today

 Tractor Certification Tractor Certification Medina OH chapman.894@osu.edu

-What is the purpose of a SPIN Club?
-To help youth gain mastery of a specific topic or skill through a 4-H special interest club.
-A SPIN Club is designed to be more flexible than a "Traditional" 4-H Community Club.
+What is the purpose of a SPARK Club?
+To help youth discover their "SPARK" and gain mastery of a specific topic or skill through a 4-H special interest club.
+A SPARK Club is designed to be more flexible than a "Traditional" 4-H Community Club.
 The guidelines for meetings are less rigid and allow for greater flexibility when scheduling the meetings or "sessions."
-These types of clubs are also a fantastic introduction to the 4-H "learn by doing" model.
-With only needing to meet a minimum of 6 times, a SPIN club is a smaller time commitment than running a Community Club.
-Membership does count towards total years in 4-H, but members are not required to enroll in 4-H.
+These types of clubs are also a fantastic introduction to the 4-H "learn by doing" model as they run only 6 to 10 weeks.
+Membership does count towards total years in 4-H, but members are not required to enroll in 4-H. SPARK Clubs don't have bank accounts or finances like a Community Club.

 SPIN Club Requirements: